Marco Klepoch

 Marco Klepoch (born 3 November 1997) is a Slovak figure skater.
-He is the 2018 Crystal Skate of Romania champion, the 2014 New Year's Cup silver medalist, and a four-time Slovak national champion (2013–2015, 2019).
-He has appeared at five ISU Championships.
+He is the 2018 Crystal Skate of Romania champion, the 2014 New Year's Cup silver medalist, and a five-time Slovak national champion (2013–15, 2019, 2021).

 Career

 On the ice from the age of five, Klepoch began skating because his father wanted him to learn a variety of sports.
 His first instructor was Eva Takáčová and then Vladimir Dvojnikov.
 He is a member of ŠKP Bratislava's skating club and trains at the Vladimír Dzurilla ice rink in Bratislava.